-Noah Zavitz is a queer and transgender social service worker with a background in frontline addiction care, harm reduction, and substance use education, as well as mental health advocacy for the LGBTQ community.
+Noah Zavitz is a queer and nonbinary social service worker with a background in frontline addiction care, harm reduction, and substance use education, as well as mental health advocacy for the 2SLGBTQI community and transgender inclusivity training for social service and healthcare providers.

-They come to Bereaved Families of Toronto with lived experience as a suicide loss survivor, and a keen interest in supporting bereaved youth and young adults.
+Noah comes to Bereaved Families of Toronto with the lived experience of being a bereaved teen, having lost their father to suicide in 2004.
 Noah strongly believes in peer support models and community resiliency, and tries as much as possible to work from decolonial frameworks that honour the Indigenous peoples of Toronto.

 Ellen Chang, MSW, RSWYouth Program Coordinator